 Wild Dog Breeding

 The wild dog is a seasonal breeder and produces litters during the mid-winter in South Africa.
 After a gestation period of 70 days, a litter of up to 12 pups or more are born.
 The young are not able to suckle for long and are weaned from 3 weeks old, they are then fed regurgitated meat from the pack members.
 Newborns are kept in protected burrows.
 There is only one breeding pair in the pack, while the other adults become helpers.

 Wild dogs are extremely gregarious animals, with pack sizes varying in numbers.
 A pack can consist of up to 50 individuals, and they form very close bonds with one another.
 The wild dog is one of the most efficient hunters in South Africa, as they hunt down prey in an organised team.
 As a result, the hunt is swift and the prey goes down in seconds and it is quickly consumed by the pack.

 The African wild dogs can be found in habitats containing dense bush and wide open plains around South Africa.

 The Wild dog is nomadic in nature and once roamed across sub-Saharan Africa.
 Today, populations of wild dog can only be found in East and Southern Africa in limited territories where there are no human populations.
-In South Africa, they can be found in The Kruger National Park and around Phalaborwa Gate, Tshokwane and Skukuza and south of Afsaal; and on the odd game farm.
+In South Africa, they can be found in Madikwe Game Reserve, Kruger National Park and around Phalaborwa Gate, Tshokwane and Skukuza and south of Afsaal; and on the odd game farm.